After the Honeymoon: Idealization and Disillusionment

 What is the middle ground?
 How can we be with another and let that person be who he or she is?
 We don’t have to stay in a relationship or situation that is clearly not healthy or worse, is toxic for us.
 But we do have to learn to recognize how much of our own unfair and unrealistic biases and expectations we bring into relationships and situations.

 Some years ago, I was talking to a wise Jungian analyst.
 I asked him what he thought he did that helped people.
-Rather than musing about making the unconscious conscious, or helping people to individuate, he simply reflected on my question, and then replied, “Carl, I think what I do is just hang in there.
+He didn’t muse about making the unconscious conscious, or helping people to individuate.
+He simply reflected on my question, and then replied, “Carl, I think what I do is just hang in there.
 I just hang in there.”

 Sometimes, after the 16 months, there’s a benefit to just hanging in there and letting things unfold.
 Then we have the opportunity to let the situation reveal its true nature.
 We can see ourselves and both our realistic and our unrealistic needs.